-Mythala glared up at him.
-Her cheek and bottom lip were split.
+She glared up at him, cheek already bruising and top lip were split.

 They should have left.
 Retaliation would only make things worse.
 But the waking dream, or whatever it had been, was ringing in Nefrál’s head.
-Amur killing her in the dream melded with Amur striking Mythala in the now, rolling into a single tangled skein of resentment.
+Amur having killed her in the dream melded with Amur striking Mythala in the now, rolling into a single tangled skein of resentment.

 She stepped in front of him.
 Courage she was not well acquainted with, but anger was a willing substitute, drowning out both fear and sense.